isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by SMS Tan Kiat How at the Committee of Supply Debate 2024.md

 </li>
 <li>
 <p>Within three months, the number of companies pledging their support for
-skills- based hiring doubled from 100 to 200.</p>
+skills-based hiring doubled from 100 to 200.</p>
 </li>
 <li>
 <p>Oracle is an example of a company that has pledged its support for the